samfromlv/tmesh/PRIVACY.md

 TMesh explicitly does **NOT** collect or permanently store:

-- ❌ Message content (Telegram or Meshtastic messages)
+- ❌ Message content (Telegram or Meshtastic messages) - messages are processed in real-time only
-- ❌ Message history or logs
+- ❌ Message history or logs - no conversation archives
-- ❌ Meshtastic location data
+- ❌ Historical position data - only latest position per device
 - ❌ Telegram phone numbers
 - ❌ Telegram usernames
 - ❌ Personal information beyond user ID and chat ID
 - ❌ IP addresses or connection logs
 - ❌ Analytics or usage statistics
 - ❌ Cookies or tracking identifiers
+- ❌ Device private keys (only public keys stored)
+- ❌ MQTT credentials in database (stored in configuration only)
+- ❌ Admin passwords in database (stored in configuration only)
+- ❌ Trace route paths (processed in real-time only)
+- ❌ Health monitoring data beyond current status

 ---